BRING ARTISTS U TO YOUR COMMUNITY

 This workshop is for artists who work in collaboration or formal company structures.
 How do you balance the demands of your company and your own artistic practice?
 How do you distinguish your individual artistic identity and your collective identity?
 And what about those endless meetings?
 Real world examples and exercises excavate the magic and struggle of working together.

-Artists U has offered workshops hosted by and in partnership with:
+Artists U has led workshops in partnership with

 ▴ Fringearts (Philadelphia)